Pieloth/ASUS-G713PV-fix/README.md

 Hibernation recommended to start at least 1 hour after Modern Standby start, so that Modern Standby Orchestrator can do its duty and saves SSD lifetime too

-Did set it to 3 hours like former legacy default Windows settings.
+Did set it to 2 hours, similar to former legacy default Windows settings.

 ## Prerequisites on Modern Standby and Legacy Power Schemes to use this script
 > [!IMPORTANT]
-> A good [White paper here](https://dl.dell.com/manuals/all-products/esuprt_solutions_int/esuprt_solutions_int_solutions_resources/client-mobile-solution-resources_white-papers45_en-us.pdf) to understand all subtilities of Modern Standby
->
 > The intent her is to have Modern Standby ENABLED
 >
 > In case previously disabled, better to re-enable it.
 It can be used now along with Hibernation